 What Withdrawal Symptoms Can I Expect During the Detox Process?

 The symptoms of drug and alcohol addiction withdrawal can range from mild to severe depending on a number of factors, including the substance that was being abused, the duration of the addiction and any underlying medical conditions.

-Our goal at FHE Health is to make your substance abuse treatment as comfortable and safe as possible so you continue making steps toward your addiction recovery and aren’t as likely to return to substance abuse.
+Our goal at FHE Health is to make the client’s substance abuse treatment as comfortable and safe as possible so they continue making steps toward their addiction recovery and aren’t as likely to return to substance abuse.